voho/web/website/src/main/resources/wiki/index/informatika/algoritmus/grafovy-algoritmus/algoritmus-dijkstra.md

 Vstupem algoritmu je nezáporně ohodnocený graf a počáteční uzel, výstupem je datová struktura (například pole nebo tabulka) obsahující délky nejkratších cest z počátečního uzlu do ostatních uzlů.

+> What is the shortest way to travel from Rotterdam to Groningen, in general: from given city to given city.
+It is the algorithm for the shortest path, which I designed in about twenty minutes.
+One morning I was shopping in Amsterdam with my young fiancée, and tired, we sat down on the café terrace to drink a cup of coffee and I was just thinking about whether I could do this, and I then designed the algorithm for the shortest path.
+As I said, it was a twenty-minute invention.
+In fact, it was published in ’59, three years late.
+The publication is still readable, it is, in fact, quite nice.
+One of the reasons that it is so nice was that I designed it without pencil and paper.
+I learned later that one of the advantages of designing without pencil and paper is that you are almost forced to avoid all avoidable complexities.
+Eventually that algorithm became, to my great amazement, one of the cornerstones of my fame. *Edsger Dijkstra*

 ### Kroky algoritmu

 Vstup